Child neglect and its relationship to other forms of harm - responding effectively to children’s needs: Evidence Scopes

 - Practitioners working with children and families where IFCSA has occurred should be alert to the potential for negative responses from families to disclosure or revelations of abuse.
 What support can be provided pre and post disclosure of sexual abuse, to enable parents and children to process trauma and heal

-- Evidence Scope 3 suggests that interventions and approaches to HSB should be more holistic, must engage with the children and young people’s broader social ecology and need to actively encourage the family’s participation.
+- Evidence Scope three suggests that interventions and approaches to HSB should be more holistic, must engage with the children and young people’s broader social ecology and need to actively encourage the family’s participation.
 How can your practice incorporate more holistic approaches to working with children and young people with HSB?

 PQS:KSS - Communication | Child development | Abuse and neglect of children | Child and family assessment | Analysis, decision-making, planning and review